With Ethiopia on brink of escalation, diplomacy in doubt

 With the crisis exploding, some were dismayed to hear the top U.S. diplomat for Africa, Tibor Nagy, repeat Washington’s stance that the TPLF was to blame for seeking to depose Abiy — and yet assert that the U.S. had little information from inside the Tigray region with communications severed.

-The U.S. stance is notably different from other high-profile pleas for dialogue, which urge both sides for an immediate de-escalation without assigning blame.
+The U.S. stance is notably different from other high-profile pleas, which urge both sides for an immediate de-escalation without assigning blame.

 Mediation is “not a goal in itself.
-I mean, our goal is a quick end to the conflict,” Nagy told reporters late last week, after acknowledging that U.S. diplomats are asked about it “immediately.”
+I mean, our goal is a quick end to the conflict,” Nagy told reporters late last week.
 The U.S. ambassador to Ethiopia, Michael Raynor, added that in his discussions with Abiy and the Tigray leader, Debretsion Gebremichael, “there was a strong commitment on both sides to see the military conflict through.”

 Alarmed, nearly 20 U.S. senators have urged Secretary of State Mike Pompeo to engage Abiy directly before it’s too late.
 “The country has a once in a generation opportunity that we must not let slip away,” another senator, Bob Menendez, said.

 Cameron Hudson, former director for African Affairs on the National Security Council and a senior fellow at the Atlantic Council think tank, told the AP he found the U.S. idea that mediation is not the goal “flabbergasting.”
-“When you’re making absolutely no headway, then you have to have incremental steps, progress.
-If mediation is an incremental step on the way to peace, then it needs to be the principal aim,” he said.
+“When you’re making absolutely no headway, then you have to have incremental steps,” he said.

 There appear to be no “trust but verify elements” in the U.S. stance, Hudson added.